-New York attorney-general launches investigation of Weinstein Co.
+New York attorney-general launches civil-rights investigation of Weinstein Co.

-New York state's top prosecutor has launched a civil rights investigation into The Weinstein Co. following sexual assault allegations against Hollywood producer Harvey Weinstein.
+State Attorney General Eric Schneiderman announced a civil rights investigation on Monday into The Weinstein Co. following sexual harassment and assault allegations against its co-founder, Hollywood producer Harvey Weinstein.

-Attorney General Eric Schneiderman announced the probe Monday.
-His office says it issued a subpoena seeking all company records.

-The Democratic attorney general says his office wants to know whether any New York employees were subjected to pervasive harassment or discrimination at the company, which is based in New York City.
+As part of the investigation, the prosecutor's office issued a subpoena seeking company records on harassment complaints and legal settlements to determine whether any civil rights and anti-discrimination laws were broken.

+"No New Yorker should be forced to walk into a workplace ruled by sexual intimidation, harassment or fear," said Schneiderman, a Democrat.
+"If sexual harassment or discrimination is pervasive at a company, we want to know."

-Weinstein was fired Oct.
-8 by the company he co-founded after allegations of sexual assault and harassment spanning decades were exposed by The New York Times and The New Yorker.
+The New York City-based company fired Weinstein on Oct.
+8 after The New York Times and The New Yorker exposed allegations of sexual assault and harassment spanning decades.

-More than three dozen women have publicly accused the entertainment mogul of abuse.
+More than three dozen women, including Gwyneth Paltrow and Angelina Jolie, have publicly accused the entertainment mogul of abuse.
 Weinstein has denied allegations of nonconsensual sex.

+A woman who answered the phone in The Weinstein Co.'s media relations office said the company had no comment on the subpoena or news of the investigation.

+Police in Los Angeles, New York City and London are also investigating Harvey Weinstein over allegations of sex abuse in those cities.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.